 A little reminder of the show or if you have missed it.
 Rena was looking to be a homeowner for the first time.
 Although she loved the idea of living “in town”, her great grandmother’s house had been sitting empty for 30 years and it was available for her.
 The drawback, it was within a few feet of her Mother’s house, and just too close.

-Before – The Littlest House
+Before being on HGTV’s Home Town TV Series – The Littlest House

 There was a perfect spot still on the land owned by the family to move the house then renovate.
-She loved the idea of livining in the house which held so many memories and history for her.
+She loved the idea of living in the house which held so many memories and history for her.

 RP: What made you want to apply to be on Home Town?

 RR: I was excited to be a new homeowner in our town, but knew I didn’t want the headache of remodeling a home with updates and renovations.
-I’ve watched the show since it aired and I had a dream of doing a house everytime I saw a new episode.
+I’ve watched the show since it aired and I had a dream of doing a house every time I saw a new episode.
 I was also hopeful that I could save my great grandmother’s house in the process.
-I knew Ben and Erin and their team would give excellent attention to details and do what they could to restore the house keeping the old good things and adding some new fresh touches just for me.
+I knew Ben and Erin and their team would give excellent attention to details and do what they could to restore the housekeeping the old good things and adding some new fresh touches just for me.

 RP: Were you encouraged by anyone?